Soft Skills Interview Queries

 8. What are your expectations from this job?

-9. What workplace situations stress you most?
+9. What workplace problems stress you most?

 1. What kind of people do you find difficult to deal with?
 What do you do about it?